Southwest Florida Eagle Cam: Nesting season history

-2016–2017 marked the second season Harriet and her new mate M15 mated as a pair.
-The season started with much anticipation if the eagles would return as the nest had been completely lost after the end of the last season.
-Luckily, Harriet & M returned to the area and got to work in September and the nest was in great shape for the laying of their two eggs in November.
+2016–2017 marked the second season Harriet and her new mate, M15, mated as a pair.
+The season started with much anticipation of whether the eagles would return as the old nest had been completely lost after the end of the last season.
+Luckily, Harriet and M15 returned to the area and got to work on repairing the nest in September; the nest was in great shape for the laying of their two eggs in November.